Marin Weekend Family Fun for February 2–4

 Saturday, 8 pm

 The Kanbar Performing Arts Center brings the multicultural flavors, movement, live music and fun of Summer Nights indoors to the Hoytt Theater.
 Shake off your winter blues with the vivacious and infectious sounds of Dholrhythms Dance Company!
 The dance show will lead into dance instruction sharing fun and easy to learn dance steps followed by a great dance party on the floor with dholrhythms dance co and music by DJ Jimmy Love (Non Stop Bhangra) accompanied by live dhol drummers.
 Fun for all ages.
-Admission: $22 public, $20 members; $25 day-of; $10 ages 17 and under.
+Admission: $25 public, $20 members; $25 day-of; $10 ages 17 and under.
 Purchase tickets here.
-For more info, visit their website.
+Event details.

 - Civic Center Farmers' Market